Laguna de Leche

-Laguna de Leche (Spanish for "Milk Lagoon", also called Laguna Grande de Morón) is the largest natural fresh water lake in Cuba.
+Laguna de Leche (Spanish for "Milk Lagoon", also called Laguna Grande de Morón) is the largest natural freshwater lake in Cuba.
 It is located in the wetland of northern Ciego de Ávila Province, 5 km north of Morón, and has a total surface of 67.2 km2.
-(The man-made Zaza Reservoir, at 113.5 km2, is the largest in-land water surface by area in the country.)
+The man-made Zaza Reservoir, at 113.5 km2, is the largest inland body of water by area in the country.

 Overview

 The white color is caused by the lake's limestone bed.
 Natural movements of the sea level cause disturbances in the water table, which releases lime particles from the lake bed into the water.

 A channel built in 1940 (Chicola Channel) connected the lake to the Bay of Buena Vista, allowing for the sugar processed in Morón to reach the small port of Chicola.
 In the process, the lake was contaminated with sea water, and it lost its characteristic white color.
 The channel was closed in 1988, and the milky color gradually recovered.